Since the 1950s, corporate responsibility has been the means by which the public can hold companies accountable for their actions.

 3. Talent Attraction and Employee Retention

 Consumers aren’t the only people drawn to an organization’s commitment to improving the world.
-Increasingly, talented professionals , especially those looking for business management careers, consider whether a company’s core values match up with their own when they apply for jobs.
-Many organizations usually more than make up for the time and money spent on community service with higher earnings that result from top talent recruitment.
+Increasingly, talented professionals, especially those looking for business management careers, consider whether a company’s business strategy and core values match up with their own when pursuing jobs.

 Another major way corporate responsibility leads to greater employee satisfaction is during team or company-wide service outings.
-These opportunities allow employees to take a break from the office and hone different skillsets.
-Service days also provide great bonding opportunities during which various teams and departments can have meaningful interactions that improve relations back at the office.
+These activities allow employees to take a break from the office and hone different skillsets.
+Service days also provide important bonding opportunities during which various teams and departments can have meaningful interactions that improve relations back at the office.

-In general, seeing one company do charitable work can inspire other organizations to follow suit, both on a local and a more global scale.
-This gives savvy corporations the opportunity to work with other companies – which could include potential clients or collaborators – and develop valuable relationships while contributing to the greater good.
+In general, seeing one business do charitable work can inspire other organizations to follow suit, both on a local and a more global scale.
+This gives savvy corporations the opportunity to work with other companies – which could include potential clients or collaborators – and develop important relationships while contributing to the greater good.

-One way company leaders can put this into practice is by working with multiple organizations in a competition to raise the most money or accumulate the highest number of volunteer hours.
-Similarly, companies can sponsor and organize days of service that involve entire communities.
+One way business leaders can put this into practice is by working with multiple organizations in a competition to raise the most money or accumulate the highest number of volunteer hours.
+Similarly, companies can sponsor and organize days of service and volunteer activities that involve entire communities.
 These events not only increase the positive impact a company has, but they serve as great opportunities to network, connect with other professionals and set the groundwork for future collaborations.

-Community-based service events also allow employees and community members to have meaningful interactions, giving the business greater recognition and positive associations with its potential customers.
+Community-based service events also allow employees and community members to have meaningful interactions, giving the business important recognition and positive associations with its potential customers.